 This capability assessment finds that Ulster County and its participating jurisdictions which submitted completed capability assessment worksheets collectively have a significant level of legal, technical, and fiscal tools and resources necessary to implement hazard mitigation strategies.
 As shown in the preceding tables, legal and regulatory capabilities to implement hazard mitigation strategies were considered to be moderate to high in 86 percent of the responding jurisdictions.
 Similarly, technical capabilities were considered to be moderate to high in 86 percent of the responding jurisdictions; and administrative capabilities were considered to be moderate to high in 82 percent of the responding jurisdictions.
-Fiscal capabilities to implement hazard mitigation strategies were considered to be moderate to high by far fewer respondents, with only 36 percent of the responding jurisdictions.
+Fiscal capabilities to implement hazard mitigation strategies were considered to be moderate to high in 82 percent of the responding jurisdictions.
+Fiscal capabilities to implement hazard mitigation strategies were considered to be moderate to high in 82 percent of the responding jurisdictions.
+Fiscal capabilities to implement hazard mitigation strategies were considered to be moderate to high a strategies were considered to be moderate to high by far fewer respondents, with only 36 percent of the responding jurisdictions.
 One hundred percent of the responding jurisdictions considered their political leadership's willingness to enact policies and programs that reduce hazard vulnerabilities as moderate or high - even if met with opposition.
 Each jurisdiction also considered ways of improving their capabilities to ensure that they are in-line with their mitigation actions and goals.
 Local responses are provided in Table 4.4.
 This table also shows that municipalities have identified opportunities to bridge recognized gaps in capabilities to ensure that they are in-line with jurisdictional mitigation actions and goals.